cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

   - ./tunnel -t udp -p 53,2000 10.10.10.2
   Wireshark: you can observe the DNS 畸形的 malformed packet contains the data travelling between both endpoint machine.
  Conclusion:
-Covert channel does not send encrypted data packet while data exfiltration, therefore, it can easily sniff, and network admin can easily conduct data loss and risk management.
+convert channel does not send encrypted data packet while data exfiltration, therefore, it can easily sniff, and network admin can easily conduct data loss and risk management.
 A three-digit number is such that its second digit is the sum of its first and third digits.
 Prove that the number must be divisible by 11.